 Using Dynamics 365 Sales to Track Your Competitors

-Are you missing out on prospective deals because you can’t monitor your competitors?
+Are you missing out on prospective deals because you don’t monitor your competitors effectively?

-Sales leaders are always trying to answer these critical questions:
+Sales leaders are always trying to answer these three critical questions:

 • Who are we winning against?